rowyio/rowy/README.md

 ### 1. Create a Firebase project [(Instructions)](https://console.firebase.google.com/u/0/)

-- Enable the Firestore database
+- Create a Firestore database
 - Set up Firestore Security Rules: use Test Mode or set up required permissions.
   Below are sample rules that allow for unlimited access to the entire database:
   ```